 Super Bowl LI: The best photos

-Atlanta tight end Austin Hooper catches a 19-yard touchdown pass from Matt Ryan in the second quarter.
+Atlanta tight end Austin Hooper catches a 19-yard touchdown pass from Ryan in the second quarter.

 Super Bowl LI: The best photos